gopro/labs/docs/control/notes/README.md

 ## MISSION 1 & MISSION 1 PRO

+### 1.22.70 - June 22, 2026

+- Fixed dH which was incorrectly setting denoise to Low rather than High.
+- Fixed $24HZ and $ALLI timing was weren't working correctly 24.0 etc
+- Fixed a capture failure with 960fps with ALLI enabled.
+- Improved HIST rendering to the Front LCD with HSTP.
+- Improved $NR01=1 so it now also turns off temporal denoise reduction, if enabled

 ### 1.10.71 - May 28, 2026

 First Labs version, bring maybe of the classic Labs feature to this new product line.
 Many Labs feature from older camera are now in the stock firmware: DIVE, EXPT, EXPS and LOWL are some big examples.